 - Visit the Biodome Montreal

-As for good Montreal tours, I would recommend this one in case you are looking to take a small organized group tour around the city.
+As for good Montreal tours, I would recommend this one if you are looking to take a small organized group tour around the city.

 Accommodation in Montreal

-Besides making a list of Montreal sightseeing, you should make sure to book your accommodation as much in advance as possible, as the good ones always sell out fast!
+Besides making a list of Montreal sightseeing spots, you should make sure to book your accommodation as far in advance as possible, as the good ones always sell out fast!
 Below you can find my recommendations.

-Budget (up to 100 CAD): If you are traveling to Canada on a tight budget, here I have two super good accommodation recommendations for Montreal!
+Budget (up to $100 CAD): If you are traveling to Canada on a tight budget, here are two super good accommodation recommendations for Montreal!
 Chambre privée au village is a great homestay with tasteful decorations, free Wi-Fi and a cozy terrace!
 On the other hand, Auberge Bishop is a great 3-star hostel with shared bathrooms and 3, 9 or 15-bed dormitories.
 And the price is really good!